 Average Weather in Cape Town South Africa

-In Cape Town, the temperature typically varies from 48°F to 76°F over the course of the year, and is rarely below 41°F or above 84°F.
+In Cape Town, the summers are warm, dry, and mostly clear; the winters are long, cool, wet, and partly cloudy; and it is windy year round.
+Over the course of the year, the temperature typically varies from 48°F to 76°F and is rarely below 41°F or above 84°F.

 The warm season lasts for 3.7 months, from December 7 to March 28, with an average daily high temperature above 73°F. The hottest day of the year is January 27, with an average high of 76°F and low of 63°F.

 The cool season lasts for 3.7 months, from May 28 to September 19, with an average daily high temperature below 65°F. The coldest day of the year is July 11, with an average low of 48°F and high of 62°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature